AI & ChatGPT searches , social queriess for NAVIGATION FUNCTION

 • Inverse functions of sin, cos, tan, etc.

 widely used in engineering, navigation, physics, and geometry.
-Several notations for the inverse trigonometric functions exist.
-The most common convention
+There are several notations for the inverse trigonometric functions.
+The most common uses the

 Inverse trigonometric functions